Inspector0x4/SimRailTimetable/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/ItsTimeooo/SimRailTimetable/issues).
-You can also take a look at the [contributing guide](https://github.com/ItsTimeooo/SimRailTimetable/pulls).
+You can also take a look at the [contributing guide](https://github.com/ItsTimeooo/SimRailTimetable/pulls) (wip).

 ## Show your support